nacheteam/Ensemble-Outlier-Analysis/doc/_build/html/_sources/models.rst.txt

 - alpha: this parameter is the level of confidence for the Kolmogorov-Smirnov test to check is a subspace is relevant or not.
 Default is 0.01.

+- verbose: parameter that indicates if the progress should be printed.

+- experiment: parameter that indicates if the second experiment is being run.
+This only makes the model save the internal information to files.

 This model evaluates the score instance by instance.
 For each instance it starts checking for relevant subspaces of dimension 2.
 We say a subspace is relevant if the 1D projections included in the subspace projection are not uniformly distributed.
 The rest of subspaces with higher dimensionality are created or proposed starting from lower dimensionality subspaces that have been relevant.